cturl/cturl.github.io/policy/index.md

 ## Privacy Policy

 We do not collect any personal information from our users, except their email.
 We use emails to notify users about their redirects, news, and promotions.
 We also store emails to identify and track abuse of our service.
+Additionally, users can opt in to Discord ping notifications.
 CompactURL never shares collected information to any third parties.

 Redirects created using CompactURL are also not private and can be viewed by anyone using GitHub.
 Create redirects at your own risk.